philipmat/discogs-xml2db/README.md

 It is based on a [branch by RedApple](https://github.com/redapple/discogs-xml2db) and it is several times faster.

-Currently *speedup* supports MySQL and PostgreSQL as target databases.
+Currently supports MySQL and PostgreSQL as target databases.
 Instructions for importing into MongoDB, though these are untested.
 Let us know how it goes!